The Hammond Research Station is located approximately 6 miles east of Hammond on La. Hwy 1067 (access from I-12 Exits 42 and/or 47).

 Size: 140 acres

-Cool and warm season annual flowers (bedding plants), herbaceous perennials, roses, ornamental grasses, trees, shrubs and ground covers are evaluated annually and multi-seasonally in trial gardens at the station.
+Cool and warm season flowers (bedding plants), herbaceous perennials, roses, ornamental grasses, trees, shrubs and ground covers are evaluated annually and multi-seasonally in trial gardens at the station.
 Cooperative studies are with leading national plant brands and regional, local growers.
 These efforts are used to introduce and recommend the best ornamental cultivars for the Gulf Coast region.
 Thousands of commercial and consumer clientele view the trials each year.

 A multi-disciplinary research team studies management, control, and life cycle of several emerging insect pests in addition to several that have been of industry significance over the past few years.
 This includes chilli thrips, Western flower thrips, several scale species, and crape myrtle bark scale.